wadcom/kisarra-docs/README.md

 will first unload Betirium and then attempt to refill itself with supplies (even if it still has some in the tank).

+### Patrol Buggy

+When assigned to patrol, the Patrol Buggy checks for visible enemies within the zone.

+If no enemies are present, it moves randomly within the zone.

+If enemies are detected, it prioritizes the closest target based on estimated time to eliminate, factoring in travel time and the enemy's remaining health.
+It engages when within a 5km combat radius.

 ### Scout Bike

 Scout Bikes strive not to be seen by other units.
 They use public information